 - No smoking in the building

-- Make a habit of checking the hot plate to be sure they are unplugged before you leave.
-This is particularly important if you are working along or are the last one to leave
+- Make a habit of checking the hot plate before you leave to make sure it is turned off.
+This is particularly important if you are working alone or are the last one to leave.

 - Large Fire – if fire becomes to large for fire extinguisher, pull fire alarm.
-Leave the building, but stay nearby to give firemen information
+Leave the building, but stay nearby to give firemen information.
+Call 911 immediately.

 - Spills – promptly clean up all spills of water, inks or oils from the floor.
-You may need to use some solvent if you’ve spilled oil.
 Always use soap and water as final wash-up step.
 Be sure the area is no longer slippery when you’ve finished.

-- Food – avoid eating or drinking in work areas.
+- Food – avoid eating or drinking in the studio.
 Always wash hands thoroughly before eating – many pigments and other shop substances are toxic when ingested.

 - Cleanliness – keep work areas clean and free of obstructions.
 Messy areas are not only frustrating to work in, they can present safety hazards.
 Hang up jackets and bags.